william-mckeon/OpenAgent-frontend/README.md

 - The **health gate** that locks the UI until the upstream model is ready
 - The **error display** with the emoji prefixes (🔌 ⏳ 🔐 ⚠️ ❌)

-The boundary with `openagent-api` is deliberately sharp: the frontend owns *how the agent looks and feels to the user*, the gateway owns *who the agent is, how requests are authenticated, and how the upstream stream is relayed*.
+I kept the boundary with `openagent-api` deliberately sharp: the frontend owns *how the agent looks and feels to the user*, the gateway owns *who the agent is, how requests are authenticated, and how the upstream stream is relayed*.
 The two communicate over a stable HTTP/SSE contract.

 ---